I’ve Just Found I Have the APOE4 Gene… What does this mean?

 Hormones play a direct role in brain function and resilience.

-Imbalances, whether related to stress hormones, thyroid function, or sex hormones, can impact:
+Imbalances whether related to stress hormones, thyroid function or sex hormones would impact:

 • memory